dot theory, A way to better understand reality

 In a somewhat different style from the rest of this website this post here is written as a blogpost.

-Changing the math so that we calculate fractals as objects rather than functions, is basically what Dot theory tries to convince the reader of.
+Changing the math so that we can usefully calculate fractals as objects rather than functions, is then basically what Dot theory tries to convince the reader of.
 It means that if we are made of stardust, stardust is made of fractals.
-It means there is a third state that can be usefully described, the fractal state.
-Most people don’t know what they are other than as the trippy posters or youtube meditation videos but they are mathematical functions.
-Things that can do be looked at from different angles and make up the fabric of holograms.
+It means there is a third state that can be usefully described, the fractal state but not represented as an independent object.

-At it’s 10 year-old level that is saying: It is more useful to consider as much as you can know about something, and then choose to make the best decision you can from that information than to not do that.
-Dot theory is basically and at its simplest a logical mathematical method written so that its meaning can be translated into computer code.
+At its simplest that is saying: It is more useful to consider as much as you can know about something and then choose to make the best decision you can from that information than to not do that.
+Dot theory is basically a logical mathematical method written so that its meaning can be translated into philosophy of science, institutional law and computer code.
 Because that’s how computer code is made and written, and not everyone knows about that link.

 You need the mathematical frameworks to create the math and the math to create the computer logics.
-Dot theory is basically a paper consistent from a variety of papers (because it covers a lot of different grounds as a multidisciplinary approach) that collectively argue for a change in mathematical framework to make predictive and cheaper predictive healthcare possible.
+Dot theory, as a speculative proposal is basically a paper consisting from a variety of papers (because it covers a lot of different grounds as a multidisciplinary approach) that collectively argue for a change in proposed mathematical framework to make predictive and cheaper predictive healthcare possible.

-What changing the mathematical framework would allow us humans to do, is to create a computer network we can safely ask what would be best for us when we are trying to make a decision.
+What changing the mathematical framework would allow us humans to do, is to create a computer network we can safely ask from what would be best for us when we are trying to make a decision.
 What would be the best treatment pathway?
 What would be the best time for me to take my supplements?
-With everything even a 10 year old of today knows about how data describes and prescribes their life, their interest and a significant part of their lived experience, it is easy to imagine this now.
+With everything we know today about how data describes and prescribes life, interests and a significant part of our lived experience, it is easy to imagine this now.

 As an application, this would effectively and rapidly result in a cheap and very accessible healthcare platform that would be easily run by national health providers.
 As a system it also doesn’t compete on resources with the current stakeholders.
 It just asks the question as to whether, by taking additional factors into account, there is a way that in all probability would result in a better outcome than the ones already considered.
 It’s not a system that tells doctors what to execute, but rather one that refines or confirms the proposed care pathway.
 One that can be ignored or takn as inspiration for a renewed consideration.
 That’s the “free will” I go on about quite a bit if you’ve read other pages about physics and logic.
 A man called Bell wrote extensively on the mathematical formulations for this.

-So, in short; dot theory is the logical argument for a mathematical model of how to make better decisions, yet leaving us the choice to ignore the advice, if we want.
+So, in short; dot theory is the logical argument for a cheap, practicable mathematical model of how to make better decisions, yet leaving us the choice to ignore the advice, if we want.

 This may seem like strange thing to write into code, yet if you think about it, you can easily translate the individual functions of code for social media apps to a mathematical model of how to express yourself in certain ways, if you wanted.
 Making a decision based on more and meaningfully associated data, is just another way to express yourself, and you can translate that too into mathematical rules.

-My proposal written out in the dot theory as formulations and logics is is a way to say: make a map of me from the data I share with you.
-Then keep that map under lock and key, bound by doctor-patient confidentiality key, GDPR/HIPAA as we already do today, but using Ai analyse it locally for trends.
-That is what Ai does really well and where it comes into doing all the grunt work for making better informed decisions.
+My proposal, written out and simplified across this site as the Dot theory in formulations and logics across a scientific programme is a way to say: make a map of me from the data I share with you.
+Then keep that map under lock and key, bound by doctor-patient confidentiality key, GDPR/HIPAA as we already do today, but (using AI) analyse it locally for trends.
+That is what AI does really well and where it comes into doing all the grunt work for making better informed decisions.

 Those trends that help us make better decisions are shared trends.
 What is medically true for me is more likely true for people most like me.
 They don’t identify who you are because they only identify trends that make them objectively more similar to you.
 And you, as an individual, are not a trend, you are uniquely you in this moment.
 Medicine taught us that.
 Dietary and exercise habits and cardiovascular or neurodegenerative disease make that clear every day.
 Your address, your name, your private self is in this sense not a trend, although it can be part of one.
 Those things are unique to you.
 This means that putting the data through this process only looks at things that have a repeating nature and there is only one of you living at your address so it doesn’t look at that.
 It doesn’t even take it into account.